 Roth Capital Partners, LLC, which we refer to as the placement agent, has agreed to act as the exclusive placement agent in connection with this offering.
 We will enter into a placement agent agreement with the placement agent prior to closing.
-The placement agent is not purchasing or selling any of the units, shares, Series D common warrants or pre-funded warrants offered by this prospectus, nor is it required to arrange the purchase or sale of any specific number or dollar amount of securities but has agreed to use its commercially reasonable "best efforts" to arrange for the sale of all of the securities offered hereby.
+The placement agent is not purchasing or selling any of the shares or pre-funded warrants offered by this prospectus, nor is it required to arrange the purchase or sale of any specific number or dollar amount of securities but has agreed to use its commercially reasonable "best efforts" to arrange for the sale of all of the securities offered hereby.
 We may not sell the entire amount of securities offered pursuant to this prospectus.
 There is no minimum amount of proceeds that is a condition to closing of this offering.
-The placement agent is not required to arrange the purchase or sale of any specific number or dollar amount of the units, shares, Series D common warrants or pre-funded warrants.

-When offered in the United States, this offering is being made only to investors which qualify as "institutional investors" under the state securities laws and regulations of their state of domicile.
+This offering is being made in the United States only to investors which qualify as "institutional investors" under the state securities laws and regulations of their state of domicile.
+The public offering prices set forth on the cover page of this prospectus have been determined based upon arm's-length negotiations between the purchasers and us.
 The placement agent may engage sub-placement agents or selected dealers to assist in the placement of the securities offered hereby.

-Investors purchasing any of the securities offered hereby will execute a securities purchase agreement with us, the form of which has been filed as an exhibit to the registration statement of which this prospectus is a part.
+Investors purchasing a minimum of \$50,000 of the securities offered hereby will have the option to execute a securities purchase agreement with us.
 This securities purchase agreement, as well as the warrants offered hereunder, contain clauses which require the parties to waive the right to trial by jury in any dispute between them and establish New York County, NY as the exclusive forum for resolution of those disputes.